 - Dental X-rays

-Following American Veterinary Medical Association guidelines, [Hospital Name] only does cleanings and dental work on anesthetized pets.
+Following American Veterinary Medical Association guidelines, Calistoga Pet Clinic only does cleanings and dental work on anesthetized pets.
 To ensure your pet is healthy enough to undergo anesthesia, we do require a routine blood test before the procedure.

 Preventive Dental Care